Does Your pet need a surgery? This is HOW IT WORKS

 Dr. Savicky will perform the needed surgery using his surgical equipment and advanced surgical training to provide your pet cutting-edge surgery conveniently at your trusted veterinarian's office.

 Dr. Savicky will call you directly after surgery with an update on how surgery went and review aftercare instructions.

 A detailed surgery report and discharge instructions will be provided to your primary care veterinarian for your pet's records.

 Your pet will be hospitalized at your primary care veterinarian's office under their trusted and direct supervision.

 A customized and detailed surgery discharge will be provided by Dr. Savicky for each patient.
-It will include medications, incision care, activity restrictions, and recheck recommendations.
+It will include medications, incision care, activity restrictions, physical therapy exercises, and recheck recommendations.